B0bt4to/shaders-learning/readme.md

 Following various tutorials on shaders for my own personal learning.
-Using Unity 2022.3.20
+Using Unity 2022.3.20 (mostly URP)